Active listening: History

-Carl Rogers and Richard Farson coined the term "active listening" in 1957 in a paper of the same title (reprinted in 1987 in the volume Communicating in Business Today).
+Psychologists Carl Rogers and Richard Farson published the essay Active Listening in 1987, coining the term.

 Practicing active listening also emphasized Rogers' (1980) concept of three facilitative conditions for effective counseling; empathy, genuineness, and unconditional positive regard.
 Rogers and Farson write: "Active listening is an important way to bring about changes in people.
 Despite the popular notion that listening is a passive approach, clinical and research evidence clearly shows that sensitive listening is a most effective agent for individual personality change and group development.
 Listening brings about changes in peoples' attitudes toward themselves and others; it also brings about changes in their basic values and personal philosophy.
 People who have been listened to in this new and special way become more emotionally mature, more open to their experiences, less defensive, more democratic, and less authoritarian."

-The theoretical framework for active listening developed in the middle of the 20th century, most notably by Carl Rogers and Richard Farson, who launched the concept in their seminal 1957 essay "Active Listening".
-Rooted in therapeutic communication, this approach was earmarked by its emphasis on the transformative power of listening to promote personal and relational growth.
-Rogers and Farson insisted on the fact that this non-threatening, empathic environment should be created where people would feel listened to and understood; it is the primary condition for overcoming defensiveness and, therefore, the capability of reflection.
-Their work established active listening as an essential skill for effective interpersonal communication—extending its relevance beyond therapy to business and everyday interactions.